St Peter's Church, Huddersfield: Parish

-On weekdays, the church is open from 9:00am until 4:00pm and on Saturdays from 10:00am to 2:00pm.
-There is a short service of daily prayer said on Monday, Tuesday, Thursday, and Friday at 12:35pm.
-Midweek Holy Communion is celebrated on Wednesdays at 12:35 in the side chapel.
+On weekdays, the church is open from 9:00 am until 4:00 pm and on Saturdays from 10:00 am to 2:00 pm.
+There is a short service of daily prayer said on Monday, Tuesday, Thursday, and Friday at 12:35 pm.
+Midweek Holy Communion is celebrated on Wednesdays at 12:35 pm in the side chapel.

-On Sundays, there is a Book of Common Prayer communion service at 8:30am, and a Sung Eucharist at 10:00am.
+On Sundays, there is a Book of Common Prayer communion service at 8:30 am, and a Sung Eucharist at 10:00 am.

-Choral Evensong is held every second Sunday at 6:30pm during term time.
-Every fourth Sunday at 6.30pm there is alternately 'Holy Ground' which takes the form of a more informal and contemplative service or 'Rainbow Eucharist', a service designed to explicitly affirm and uphold the LGBTQIA+ community, as part of the Inclusive Church network.
+Choral Evensong is held every second Sunday at 6:30 pm during term time.
+Every fourth Sunday at 6.30 pm there is alternately 'Holy Ground' which takes the form of a more informal and contemplative service or 'Rainbow Eucharist', a service designed to explicitly affirm and uphold the LGBTQIA+ community, as part of the Inclusive Church network.